 Birds of Prey

-Unfortunately, Montrose Point isn’t a great place to see birds of prey though there are exceptions.
+Unfortunately, Montrose Point isn’t a great place to see birds of prey, though there are exceptions.

-When Snowy Owls are invading, Montrose is one of the more reliable places in the Chicago area to see this spectacular arctic predator.
+When Snowy Owls are invading, Montrose is one of the more reliable places in the Chicago area to see this spectacular Arctic predator.
 Snowies are especially fond of the Fishhook Pier but can also be found on top of the beach house or even perched on a light pole.

 Short-eared Owls are often flushed from the Dunes in October and November on days with strong westerly winds; as many as 4 or 5 have been seen in the air at the same time.
-Long-eared Owls are occasionally found roosting in the trees or hedges during migration.
+Long-eared Owls are sometimes found roosting in the trees or hedges during migration.

 The bushes and shrubs at Montrose provide cover for Northern Saw-whet Owls, which are most often seen in October and November, especially following the passage of a cold front.